marc-acm/cashier/README.md

 On a Terminal or Powershell run the program by locating the directory of the file and calling "ruby filename.rb"

 ### How The App Works
-Provides a selection of Menu by the number and once it is selected it will ask for the quantity.
+It provides a selection of Menu by the number and once it is selected it will ask for the quantity.
 It will then show the Total Menu Amount and the Total Amount as a whole.
 The next step is it will ask if you wanted another order and if yes......

 ![alt text](https://github.com/marc-acm/cashier/blob/master/cashier1.png)